-Greenpeace is an independent campaigning organisation, which uses non-violent, creative confrontation to expose global environmental problems, and develop solutions for a green and peaceful future.
+Greenpeace is an independent campaigning organisation, which uses peaceful, creative confrontation to expose global environmental problems, and develop solutions for a green and peaceful future.
 Our priority in Australia Pacific is tackling climate change.

-Our campaigns, creative confrontation, research, creative and communications crew make up our incredible Program department.
+Our campaigns, creative confrontation, volunteer coordination, creative and communications crew make up our incredible Program department.
 We’re looking for a hyper-organised, dynamic and enthusiastic administrator to join this department as our go-to support person.
 In this role, you’ll be responsible for everything from diary management, finance and budget management, logistical support, and improving and streamlining processes and systems.

-The role gives you the opportunity to learn a suite of new skills and throw yourself into all kinds of projects, which also makes this the perfect role for someone who’s ready for a taste of the world of campaigning!
+The role gives you the opportunity to learn a suite of new skills and throw yourself into all kinds of projects, which also makes this the perfect role for someone who’s ready for a taste of the world of environmental campaigning!
 You’ll have plenty of chances to get close to big campaign moments, build relationships with different teams across the organisation, and work closely with the Program Director.

 THE IDEAL CANDIDATE